Burnout Therapy & Coaching for Professionals in Ontario

 Many people I work with are still competent at their jobs.
 The problem is not performance.
 Over time your role has started to override your own reactions, judgment, and sense of self.
 You keep functioning but feel less like a person inside the work.
 I refer to this as identity-eroding burnout.

-– guilt after doing your job
+– guilt after doing your job, even when you handled it well

-– dread before the day starts
+– dread before the day starts, without a clear reason why

-– procrastination despite capability
+– procrastination despite knowing exactly what to do

 Burnout Therapy for High-Responsibility Roles: